honiism/honiismweb/README.md

 ```

 ### 4. Important!
 Based on the code below, you can see that the code is only run when our components are added in the DOM.
-So, if we want to get `parallelEl` (parallel elements), we can't define the variable in `<script setup>` directly.
+So, if we want to get `parallaxEl` (parallax elements), we can't define the variable in `<script setup>` directly.
 We need to do that when our components are already added in the DOM.
-This prevents `parallelEl` from being an empty list.
+This prevents `parallaxEl` from being an empty list.

 ```js
 let parallaxEl;